-I wrote this article when I was 18 years old and a college freshman.
-Apparently, at that time, there were very few articles of considerable length about the old hotel and it has been read by a number of people and used as a reference in some news articles and I get embarassed every time I see it quoted because of some factual errors so here’s a rewrite and some additional information from John Joseph T. Fernandez’s research published by Lund University.
+I wrote this article during my freshman year in college.
+At the time, there were very few in-depth articles about the old hotel, and it ended up being read by quite a few people and cited as a reference in some news articles.
+Every time I see it quoted, I feel a bit embarrassed because of some factual errors.
+To address that, here’s a revised version with corrections and additional information drawn from John Joseph T. Fernandez’s research, published by Lund University.

-If not for the remarkable Belle Epoque architecture of the facade, it would be difficult to think that once in a more beautiful time, the hotel had been home to the colonial life of Manila.
-When it was built in 1910, the six-storey hotel towered at an undefined calle San Luis (now T.M.
-Kalaw) and calle Alhambra in Ermita, Manila.
-It faced the unfenced bermuda grass lawn of the Luneta Park.
-The building’s neighbors were blocks of bahay na bato and bodegas until the 1930s when the University Apartments was built in the adjacent lot.
-While the Philippines was a Spanish colony for more than three centuries, the miniaturised grandeur seemed a foreign fashion; at present it is alternately called Belle Epoque, French Renaissance, and sometimes erroneously, art deco (this was a movement that would come in the following years).
+If not for the remarkable Belle Époque architecture of its façade, it would be hard to imagine that the hotel once embodied Manila’s colonial elegance in a more refined era.
+Built in 1910, the six-story structure stood prominently at the intersection of Calle San Luis (now T.M.
+Kalaw) and Calle Alhambra in Ermita, Manila.
+It faced the unfenced Bermuda grass lawns of Luneta Park.
+Initially surrounded by blocks of bahay na bato and warehouses, its immediate vicinity changed in the 1930s with the construction of the University Apartments on the adjacent lot.
+Although the Philippines had been under Spanish rule for over three centuries, the hotel’s miniature grandeur felt foreign.
+Today, it is alternately referred to as Belle Époque, French Renaissance, or—mistakenly—Art Deco, a style that emerged in subsequent years.

 A little background on the Belle Epoque and French Renaissance: